 Some other elements, such as the actual volume of traffic and competing bookings with a higher priority level, may influence the delivery too and cause the effective delivery to deviate from the desired delivery.

-- If you have set an objective (see How: To reach), and want to achieve this objective as fast as possible (ASAP), the delivery percentage needs to be set at 100%.
+If you have set an objective (see How: To reach), and want to achieve this objective as fast as possible, the delivery percentage needs to be set at 100%.

 When Auto is set as the delivery method, a volume must be provided in the To reach field of the booking (or on campaign level).
 Refer to the next paragraph for more information about the To reach field.

-Rotation.
 The purpose of the Rotation delivery method is to stop and start bookings without having to modify the properties of other competitive bookings.
 Rotation ensures that competitive bookings with the same delivery method have an equal chance of being delivered.
-For example, each booking is shown randomly for 33% of the time if three bookings with the same priority are booked on the same position – be it in one campaign or in separate campaigns; when 10 bookings are booked, each one will be shown randomly 10% of the time.
-The Rotation delivery method is often used to fill unsold inventory.
+For example, each booking is shown randomly for 33% of the time if three bookings with the same priority are booked on the same position – be it in one campaign or in separate campaigns; when ten bookings are booked, each one will be shown 10% of the time.
+The Rotation delivery method is often used to fill unsold inventory and only works when all bookings are 100% identical.
 The rotation method is typically used for in-house (or stopper) campaigns and are shown when no other campaigns with a higher priority are booked for a position.

 Rotation is not a default setting in all Adhese accounts.

 Rotation cannot be combined with other settings such as all-together and exclusive.